pyepics/pyepics/doc/overview.rst

 The simplest interface to EPICS Channel Access provides functions :func:`caget`, :func:`caput`, as well as functions :func:`camonitor`, :func:`camonitor_clear`, and :func:`cainfo`.
-These are similar to the EPICS command line utilities and to the functions in the EZCA library, in that these function all take the name of an Epics Process Variable (PV) as the first argument.
-As with the EZCA library, the python implementation actually keeps a cache of already connected PV (in this case, using internally monitored `PV` objects) so that repeated use of a PV name does not actually result in a new connection to that PV.
+These functions are similar to the EPICS command line utilities and to the functions in the EZCA library.
+They all take the name of an Epics Process Variable (PV) as the first argument.
+As with the EZCA library, the python implementation keeps an internal cache of connected PV (in this case, using `PV` objects) so that repeated use of a PV name will not actually result in a new connection.
 Thus, though the functionality is limited, the performance of the functional approach can be quite good.

 :func:`caget`
 ~~~~~~~~~~~~~